OS2iot/OS2iot-docs/source/multicast/multicast.rst

 A very short explanation of some of the properties that needs to be fulfilled when creating a multicast-group:

 **Multicast address:** An address that defines the multicast-group.
-Has to be a 8-character hex value.
+Has to be an 8-character hex value.

 **Application Session Key:** An application session key used to encrypt the payloads that are send to the multicast-group.
 Has to be a 32-character hex value.